 Lake St. Clair

 Lake St. Clair is an incredible place for fishing.
 This is like the Muskie reunion site of North America!
-The Muskies range from 12-30 pounds but let’s face it; even the smaller of that range would be a nice catch.
-Muskie is tasty and healthy food.
-There is no doubt that if you decide to fish in Lake St. Clair, you’ll have a bounty of fish in your freezer.
+Muskies range from 12-30+ pounds but let’s face it; even the smaller of that range would be a nice catch.
+Lake St. Clair is a place to catch your personal best if your in the hunt for a catch of a lifetime!

 Lake Simcoe is one of the best places in Ontario for ice fishing.
 The huge population of smallmouth bass, perch, whitefish and trout are enough to make the avid fisherman drool.
 Many bass tournaments are held on Lake Simcoe.